REASONS AND MERITS OF OUTA’s CASE TO OPPOSE AND CHALLENGE E-TOLLING OF GAUTENG’S FREEWAYS

 - Fuel Levy: There is no doubt that the road user should also contribute toward our roads, more so than a non-road user, therefor the fuel levy was introduced in the mid 60’s.
-Today, the average cars fuel tank fill contributes around R135 toward the levy which helps maintain and build our roads.
-In reality, this (R45bn+ per annum) simply goes into the big treasury pot, but ultimately, treasury directs this toward roads.
+Today, the average car’s fuel tank fill contributes around R100 toward the levy, which helps maintain and build our roads.
+In reality, this (R45bn+ per annum) goes into the big treasury pot, but ultimately, treasury directs this toward roads.

-- Long distance Toll Roads: There is no question that when constructing new rural and inter-city roads in the past – to bypass the longer and more dangerous single lane routes – a tolling process is justified as it offers clear benefits road user, who also have the option of using the (now shorter and less congested) alternative route for free.
-Today we (SANRAL) earns billions from these rural tolled routes and these funds subsidise the general road funding pot.
+- Long distance Toll Roads: There is an argument for the tolling of new rural and inter-city roads, which aim to bypass the longer and more dangerous older routes, justified because these routes it offers clear benefits road user, who also have the option of using the alternative route for free.
+Today, SANRAL earns billions from these rural tolled routes and these funds reduce the burden to subsidise other rural and urban road construction from the general road funding tax pot.

 - Vehicle license fees: Revenues generated by the sale of Car Licenses at the local level are (supposed to be) utilised to fund road maintenance and infrastructure development within the local municipal and metro areas.
-These fees have been increased significantly (30% +) in recent years and the benefits to the local road user are not being at the levels expected from the local authorities.
+These fees have been increased substantially in recent years, however, the benefits to the local road user are not being experienced at the levels expected from the local authorities.
 Nonetheless, these fees are also part of the road funding hybrid model.

 THE WAY FORWARD

-Understanding the logic and issues above, OUTA and its thousands of supporters are of the strong opinion that e-tolling of GFIP is fundamentally flawed, has been introduced unlawfully and is a most unjustified and unfortunate decision taken by the authorities.
-It is most certainly not in the best interests of the citizen and works against the ultimate role that governments need to play – i.e. to enhance (as opposed to detract from) the wellbeing of its citizens.
+Understanding the logic and issues above, OUTA and its many thousands of supporters are of the strong opinion that e-tolling of GFIP is fundamentally flawed and has been introduced unlawfully.
+It is most certainly not in the best interests of the citizen and works against the ultimate role that Government ought to play – i.e. to enhance the wellbeing of its citizens.

-OUTA and its members have embarked on using the courts to exercise a legal challenge to halt the eToll implementation, in its current form.
-While Part A of our application (to seek an urgent interdict to halt the launch of e-Tolling before the planned launch date of 30 April 2012) was successful, Part B of the case from 26 to 28 November 2012 was not, as per the judgement handed down on 13 December 2012.
-The members of OUTA and their legal team are confident that the judgement was significantly flawed to warrant an appeal, the process of which is underway.
+OUTA and its members have embarked on a course of legal action to challenge the eToll implementation, in its current form.
+While Part A of our application (the urgent Interdict) to halt the launch of e-Tolling before the planned launch date of 30 April 2012) was successful, Part B of the case (The Review) from 26 to 28 November 2012 was not.
+In OUTA’s opinion, the judgment handed down on 13 December 2012 by Judge Vorster, was fundamentally flawed and therefore sought to appeal this outcome.